Summary

 Initial assessment

-After acknowledging receipt of the complaint, we will confirm whether the issue/s raised in the complaint is/are within our control.
-We will also consider the outcome/s sought by the person making a complaint and, where there is more than one issue raised, determine whether each issue needs to be separately addressed.
+Initially, we will determine whether the issue/s raised in the complaint is/are within Service NSW’s jurisdiction to resolve.
+This will include consideration of whether the outcome/s sought by the complainant are available to Service NSW to provide, and, where there is more than one issue raised, determining whether each issue needs to be managed separately.

 When determining how a complaint will be managed, we will consider: